A class of stochastic games and moving free boundary problems: NE Game Solution: Verification Theorem and Skorokhod Problem

-\begin{remark} Note that when $N=2$, the above equation corresponds to the continuity condition of game values.
-See Proposition 3.4 in \cite{DFM2018}.
-For general $N$-player games, it is a mathematical description of interactions between the player in control and those who are not.
-It guarantees that all players control optimally so that they sequentially push the underlying dynamics until reaching the common waiting region.
-This is consistent with the intuition that NE is conditionally optimal for each player. \end{remark}
+The above conditions are consistent with the conditional optimality of NE for each player and describe interactions between the player in control and those who are not; these conditions ensure that all players control optimally and push sequentially the underlying dynamics until reaching the common waiting region. }

-\begin{remark} Under the `no simultaneous jump' assumption in \eqref{eq:admset}, there are only two gradient terms in \eqref{eq:HJBA} corresponding to the actions from player $i$.
-If one removes this `no simultaneous jump' assumption, there will be $3^N-1$ terms for gradient constraints, making the problem intractable.
-Similar analysis holds for \eqref{eq:HJB-j}.